ghost-coin/ghost-legacy/doc/dependencies.md

 * Qt is not needed with `--without-gui`.
 * If the qrencode dependency is absent, QR support won't be added.
 To force an error when that happens, pass `--with-qrencode`.
 * ZeroMQ is needed only with the `--with-zmq` option.
+* Protobuf, HIDAPI and libusb are only needed with `--enable-usbdevice`

 #### Other
 * librsvg is only needed if you need to run `make deploy` on (cross-compilation to) macOS.